mviereck/x11docker/README.md

 ### Deinstallation
 You can remove x11docker with `x11docker --remove`.
-That will remove the [files listed above](#installation-options). x11docker will **not** remove:
+That will remove the [files listed above](#installation-options).
+It will also remove `~/.cache/x11docker` and stop all running x11docker containers. x11docker will **not** remove:
  - Files and folders for persistant data storage with option `--home`.
 These are:
    - `~/.local/share/x11docker` where persistant data is stored.